rust-lang/book/src/ch08-01-vectors.md

 method with the index passed as an argument, we get an `Option<&T>` that we can use with `match`.

-The reason Rust provides these two ways to reference an element is so you can choose how the program behaves when you try to use an index value outside the range of existing elements.
+Rust provides these two ways to reference an element so you can choose how the program behaves when you try to use an index value outside the range of existing elements.
 As an example, let’s see what happens when we have a vector of five elements and then we try to access an element at index 100 with each technique, as shown in Listing 8-5.

 ```rust,should_panic,panics
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-05/src/main.rs:here}}